Centres and Institutes Procedures

 Outcomes of MRC/EC/IC reviews of proposals will be communicated back to the Chair of the FCC, or the relevant DVC.

 4.1.5.
 Final approval

-Applications endorsed by the relevant Faculty Boards and university committees must then be submitted to Academic Board by the relevant DVC for final approval.
+Applications endorsed by the relevant Deans and university committees must then be submitted to Academic Board by the relevant DVC for final approval.

 4.2.
 Competitive externally funded centres and institutes

 When the University wishes to respond rapidly to a significant strategic opportunity under a competitive process that includes a proposal to establish a centre or institute, approval of the relevant submission is required from the Dean(s) of stakeholder faculties, the PVC (Campus) where relevant and the relevant DVC(s).